-Submission of Director Candidates by Shareholders
+Submission of Director Candidates by Shareholders and Shareholder Proposals

-Pursuant to our bylaws, to be timely, a director nomination by a shareholder must generally be delivered to our Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting; however, if the annual meeting of shareholders is advanced more than 30 days prior to or delayed more than 30 days after the first anniversary of the preceding year's annual meeting, a director nomination submitted by a shareholder to be timely must be delivered not later than the close of business on the later of (1) the 90th day prior to the annual meeting or (2) the 10th day following the date on which public announcement of the date of such annual meeting is first made.
+Pursuant to our bylaws, to be considered at an annual meeting, director nominations by shareholders and shareholder proposals (other than proposals submitted pursuant to Rule 14a-8 or director nominations) must generally be delivered to our Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting; however, if the annual meeting of shareholders is advanced more than 30 days prior to or delayed more than 30 days after the first anniversary of the preceding year's annual meeting, such director nominations and shareholder proposals must be delivered not later than the close of business on the later of (1) the 90th day prior to the annual meeting or (2) the 10th day following the date on which public announcement of the date of such annual meeting is first made.
 Any recommendation received by our Secretary will be promptly forwarded to the chair of our NC&G Committee for consideration.
-In order for a shareholder to nominate a director candidate for consideration at our 2024 annual meeting, we must receive notice of such nomination between February 14, 2024 and March 15, 2024 (inclusive) unless the date of our 2024 annual meeting is advanced more than 30 days prior to or delayed more than 30 days after June 13, 2024.
-Any such nominations must comply with the other requirements for proper nominations pursuant to our bylaws.
+In order for a director nomination or shareholder proposal to be considered at our 2025 annual meeting, we must receive notice of such nomination or proposal between February 25, 2025 and March 27, 2025 (inclusive) unless the date of our 2025 annual meeting is advanced more than 30 days prior to or delayed more than 30 days after June 25, 2025.
+Any such nominations and proposals must comply with the other requirements pursuant to our bylaws.